 Though Thomas Mann began work on The Magic Mountain in 1912 when he visited his ailing wife at a sanatorium (which served as the model for the Berghof of his novel), his writing soon bent to a different angle when war broke out two years later.
 By the time he completed it in 1924, the sickness of the body had become further distorted into the sickness of the body politic, and his novel became a reification of the period’s irrationalism.
 Continue reading

 This Side of Paradise forces the tremendous personality Amory Blaine into extreme dissipation and, finally, a man.

 This Side of Paradise · F. Scott Fitzgerald · 1920

 Penguin Classics, 1996 · 267 pages, hardcover

-It has swagger to it.
-It has the necessary snark for dividing Princeton’s student body into try-hard intellectuals (Slickers aka hipsters) and moneyed followers (Big Men on Campus aka basic bitches).
+This one’s got swagger to it, and it’s got the necessary snark for dividing Princeton’s student body into try-hard intellectuals (Slickers aka hipsters) and moneyed followers (Big Men on Campus aka basic bitches).
 Continue reading

 Dumas was sometimes an ass to his heroes.
 They became better men for it.